 - Don’t give out your PIN or write them on your credit cards or ATM cards

-- Don’t give away too much personal information on your family web site.
-Full names, date of births, and address is too much information to post.
-By obtaining your “place-of-birth,” the identity thief can possibly get your duplicate birth certificate
+- Don’t give away too much personal information on your family website.
+Full names, date of birth, and address is too much information to post.
+By obtaining your “place of birth,” the identity thief can possibly get your duplicate birth certificate

 - Protect your mother’s maiden name, especially when using family tree tracers and genealogy service websites.
 Maiden names are often used as passwords to access accounts over the telephone